bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 If you do not know your client ID and client secret, obtain the credentials by following the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating).

-Be sure to set the Customers Login scope to "login".
+Be sure to set the Customers Login scope to Login.

 ![Example OAuth Scope](https://storage.googleapis.com/bigcommerce-production-dev-center/images/scopes.png "Example OAuth Scope")